Francis Burns (minister): Episcopal ministry

 The 1856 General Conference of the Methodist Episcopal Church made provision for the first time for the election and consecration of a Missionary Bishop (for the African work).
 Accordingly, in January 1858 the Liberia Annual Conference elected the Rev. Francis Burns as their first Bishop.
 He returned to the US for consecration.
 This took place 14 October 1858 at the session of the Genesee Annual Conference, meeting in Perry, Wyoming County, New York.
 Bishops Janes and Baker presided at the consecration.

-Bishop Simpson, quoting Dr. John Robie (who was present at the Conference), described the proceedings:
+Bishop Simpson, quoting Dr. John Robie (who was present at the conference), described the proceedings:

 Though of ebony complexion, he had gained wonderfully on the affection and respect of all who had made his acquaintance, and especially of those privileged to an intimate association with him.
 His manner is exceedingly pleasant, and his spirit is as kind, sweet, and good as ever beamed from human heart or disposition.
 He seems to be lacking in none of the qualifications of the gentleman and Christian minister.
 He possesses also an intelligent and cultivated mind, speaks readily and fluently, and even eloquently, and is in all respects a model African.
 Such is the man whom the Liberian Conference has selected for a bishop, and such the one the highest authorities of one American church have set apart for the sacred and responsible position.

 Bishop Burns returned to Africa almost immediately following his consecration, where he devoted himself to the work which devolved upon him for the next nearly five years.

 Failing health and death

-Bishop Burns' health began to fail.
+Bishop Burns's health began to fail.
 He was therefore directed to take a sea voyage.
 On the advice of his physician, Bishop Burns then returned to the U.S.A.
-He died 18 April 1863 within three days of his arrival in Baltimore, Maryland, a mere three months after Emancipation in the United States.
+He died April 18, 1863, within three days of his arrival in Baltimore, Maryland, a mere three months after Emancipation in the United States.
 Bishop Burns was buried in Palm Grove Cemetery in Monrovia, Liberia.